unahouExosite/docs/portals/README.md

 ##### Response

 * `204 No Content`: Returned if the group was deleted successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to delete the group.
+    * Returned if the caller does not have permission to delete the group.
-* `500 Internal Server Error`: Returned if the group id is invalid.

 ##### Example